-For over a year, Brightwork has been offering some of the most in-depth coverage into SAP’s application of indirect access.
-Recently, Corevist, a software provider of cloud-based B2B, has begun to become prominent in its criticisms of SAP’s application of indirect access.
+For over a year, Brightwork has been offering some of the most in-depth coverage of SAP’s indirect access application.
+Recently, Corevist, a software provider of cloud-based B2B, has become prominent in its criticisms of SAP’s indirect access application.

 Corevist’s SAP Quotes

 I love how SAP simplifies business, especially for midmarket firms.
 Where would we be without it?”

 Well, IT would have a much more open environment.
 They would not have firms like Accenture and Deloitte ripping off customers globally using SAP as a way to do it.
 Other software vendors would flourish.
 Overall it would be a fantastic development.